17zuoye/lui/README.md

 ------------------------
 Homebrew is a package manager for OS X, and there's also a fork version called [linuxbrew](https://github.com/Homebrew/linuxbrew).
-They are both written in Ruby, and `brewup` want to directly use their package informations, so `brewup` need to be written in Ruby too, but now it is still written in Python ...
+They are both written in Ruby, and `lui` want to directly use their package informations, so `lui` need to be written in Ruby too, but now it is still written in Python ...